-The pump remains on for the selected post-circulate time to cycle the hot water out of the boiler.
-The FCB is commanded to shut down and the Alarm output is turned on.
-The green LED turns off and the red "Service" turns on.
-The MCB remains in this state until one of the following occurs:
+Pump remains on for selected post-circulate time to cycle hot water out of boiler.
+The FCB is commanded to shut down and Alarm output is turned on.
+Green LED turns off and red "Service" turns on.
+MCB remains in this state until one of following occurs: